Portfolio

 I create safe spaces for ordinary people to tell extraordinary stories.

-Whether writing, facilitating or performing, my work sheds light on the human experience, with projects designed to share honest stories, ask important questions and imagine hopeful futures.
+Whether writing, facilitating or performing, my work is all about sharing honest stories, asking important questions and imagining hopeful futures.

 Poetry with Young People